The Effects of Mixing Alcohol and Tobacco

 The long-term effects of mixing alcohol and tobacco are still being studied, but initial tests show that mixing the two drugs can have long-ranging and serious health consequences.
 Studies have shown that smoking and drinking together can increase the risk of throat and esophageal cancer.
 This may be because the alcohol dissolves chemicals in the cigarette while they are still in the throat.
 This can cause carcinogens to become trapped against the sensitive tissues of the throat.
 Furthermore, drinking alcohol and smoking at the same time affects how quickly the body can metabolize both drugs.
 This means that the carcinogens from cigarettes stay in the bloodstream for longer.
 Longer exposure to carcinogens means an increased cancer risk.

 Treatment for Addiction to Tobacco and Alcohol

 If you are addicted to tobacco and alcohol, help is available.
 The effects of mixing tobacco and alcohol should not be taken lightly.
-Call [phone] or fill out an information request form for confidential help.
+Call us for confidential help.

 American Addiction Centers (AAC) is committed to delivering original, truthful, accurate, unbiased, and medically current information.
 We strive to create content that is clear, concise, and easy to understand.